DataFrames - Part 1

 Key Points

-• iloc property is used to index and slice a dataframe.
+• The iloc property is used to index and slice a DataFrame.

-• describe function is used to get a summary of basic data features.
+• describe function is used to obtain a statistical summary of basic data features.

-• The simplest way of visualisation is to use Pandas functionality.
+• The simplest method for data visualisation, is to use Pandas’ in-built functionality.